Laura-Novich-OBW/student-showcase/student-work/solidoc/api-final-project/readme.md

 The General Putnam Motel Diner API POC illustrates two of many basic functions required for the Diner's operations:

-* Takeout Order placement
+* Takeout order placement
-* Bill Processing
+* Bill processing

 The API POC will allow patrons to place a takeout order and get the bill.